Scrub Care Exidine Side Effects

 Generic name: chlorhexidine topical

-Note: This page contains side effects data for the generic drug chlorhexidine topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Scrub Care Exidine.
+Note: This document contains side effect information about chlorhexidine topical.
+Some of the dosage forms listed on this page may not apply to the brand name Scrub Care Exidine.

-As well as its needed effects, chlorhexidine topical (the active ingredient contained in Scrub Care Exidine) may cause some unwanted effects.
+Along with its needed effects, chlorhexidine topical (the active ingredient contained in Scrub Care Exidine) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.